testingisdocumenting/webtau/webtau-docs/znai/REPL/experiments.md

 # Preserving Browser Context

-In case of browser testing REPL preserves the context of an opened browser, so you can experiment with css selectors and element actions without re-opening the browser and setting the right web app state.
+During browser testing the REPL preserves the context of an opened browser, so you can experiment with css selectors and element actions without re-opening the browser and setting the right web app state.

 :include-file: cli-tests/browser-repl-open/out.txt {title: "opened browser stays"}

-Using element selectors provide additional information in REPL mode to help with exploration
+Using element selectors provides additional information in REPL mode to help with exploration

 :include-file: cli-tests/browser-repl-select/out.txt {title: "trying css selectors"}